BEING A CAREGIVER

 Understanding the Grieving Process

-“I will love the light for it shows me the way, yet I will endure the darkness for it shows me the stars.” ― Og Mandino
+“I will love the light for it shows me the way, yet I will endure the darkness for it shows me the stars.”

 To be a good caregiver means that self-care needs to become a serious priority.
-You need to make time to 'fill up your own tank' - to do things that make you feel good about yourself and your life.
+You must make time to 'fill up your own tank' - to do things that make you feel good about yourself and your life.
 You need time out for yourself; to pursue your own interests and hobbies and have time with your partner, with your other children and with close friends.

 Basic Coping strategies

 Don’t compare.
 Every child is different - typical, or with extra challenges - and they will grow and develop at their own pace.
 Your child is unique and will have their own individual strengths and challenges.
 When typical parents brag about their child’s accomplishments, it is not meant as a knock to your amazing child.
 Try to remember that others often lack the context that we are constantly embedded in.
 Explain, teach, be patient; with kindness, raise awareness among those who just don’t get it.
+Or choose a different circle of friends.

 Celebrate the little things.
 Share your child's every new milestones – no matter how small - with those who love you and your child.